Our strategies and plans

 We all know that water is a precious resource – and one that is vital for life.
 It’s something we all use in our homes and business every day.

 Everything we do is about making sure that you continue to receive high-quality and reliable supplies of this vital resource now and over the long term.

 This means that we’re continually planning for the future.
 And we’re always striving for excellence and challenging ourselves to deliver more of the services you expect and rely on.

-So, in every part of our business, we’re making water count – for you, for your communities and for the environment – now and every day.
+So in every part of our business, we’re making water count – for you, your communities and the environment – now and over the long term.

 Planning for the future

-We’ve been talking and listening to you and other voices in your communities about what you want.
-This is so we can be sure that our business plan for 2020 to 2025 is right for everyone.
+In developing our plan, we talked and listened to you and other voices in your communities about your priorities.
+This is so we can be sure we've put together the right plan for everyone.

-We’ve also been engaging with the Independent Customer Panel (or ‘Customer Challenge Group’), which is the panel set up to represent our customers and challenge our plans.
-The panel also gives independent assurance to our regulator Ofwat on the quality of our customer engagement – and the degree to which this engagement is driving our business planning.
+It also gives independent assurance to Ofwat on the quality of our customer engagement - and the degree to which this engagement is driving our business planning.